DeadFoxx1/python_solitaire/README.md

 # About:
 I started this project as soon as I learned about what a python class is.
-THIS MEANS ITS TRASH!!!
-Honestly don't know what I was doing with this lol
-Also this was before I had a GitHub account so thats why the commits are all wonky
-Also also, I don't remember how I got the card assets. some I made myself (by coloring over others)
+Also, I don't remember how I got the card assets. some I made myself (by coloring over others)
-Also also also (last one), This was originaly a school project :p
+Also also (last one), This was originaly a school project :p

 # Dependencies:
 python